2718e/codetest-flightdelays/Readme.md

 ## Roadmap

 The application is still in development.
 But wanted to publish in github right from it being a skeleton app.

+## Improvements and concerns

+Some notes while developing around things I'm not fully satisfied with, but prioritized getting the application functional quickly over fixing

+- do we need to validate the requests for chart data
+- should style the app
+- should probably use a 3rd party component for the airport selector with autocomplete, as it is currently missing being able to select with arrows, manually closing popup, etc.